[ << ] [ >> ] [] [] [] [ ? ]

 -cnop=<code>

-Sets a two-byte code used for alignment padding with cnop in code sections.
+Sets the two-byte code used for alignment padding with cnop in code sections.
 Defaults to 0x4e71 on M68k.

 -devpac